cyclus/cyclus.github.com/source/devdoc/output_dbase.rst

 Database Management
 ~~~~~~~~~~~~~~~~~~~

-The Database class manages the connection and writing to a specific database back-end.
-It is an
+The Database class provides functionality to create a connection to and write to a database back-end.
-eventual goal that only the Database class will have knowlege of the back-end-specific language
+Eventually, the team's is goal that only the Database class will have knowlege of the back-end-specific language
 and will be able to be modularly replaced to achieve different functionality (to go from SQL to
 HDF5, for instance).
 A Database in *Cyclus* holds a collection of Tables and has methods to
 create, write rows, and update rows of each Table.
-However, each method call must be made
+However, each method must be called
-externally, i.e., the Database must be **managed**.
-No connectivity-related behavior is automated,
+externally, i.e., the Database must be *managed*.
+No connectivity-related behavior is automated, and
 each action must be made explicitly.

 Querying a Database
 ~~~~~~~~~~~~~~~~~~~

 The database also provides functionality for making queries.
-A query is command to search the Database (e.g. "Select * from A_TABLE").
+A query is a command to search the Database (e.g. "Select * from A_TABLE").
 The query result is a container (vector) of rows, where each row is comprised of a complete entry -- a collection of individual entries -- that satisfies the query.
 The entries are provided as strings, so it is the responsibility of the developer to